-Competency Based: Trainees must achieve certain competencies at the end of the program.
+Competency based: Trainees must achieve certain competencies at the end of the programme.

-Appraisal Meetings with Supervisors: Regular appraisal meetings and review of competence progression are set out in the ePortfolio.
+Appraisal meetings with supervisors: Regular appraisal meetings and review of competence progression are set out in the ePortfolio.

-Workplace Based Assessments: Regular workplace based assessments are conducted throughout the training with an ARCP at the end of each academic year during the program.
+Workplace based Assessments : Regular workplace based assessments are conducted throughout the training with an ARCP.
+Trainees undergo ARCP at the end of each year during the programme.